Every patient has unique needs and questions concerning their treatment, diagnosis, cost and time. Learn how to address these individual needs in...

 Chronic teeth grinding and clenching is a problem for many dental patients and is well known for causing significant damage to teeth.
 However, it can be treated by providing patients with a custom-made dental night guard.
 In recent years people have become much more concerned about potentially harmful chemicals in plastic products, and bisphenol A (BPA) is a prime example.
 Other concerns have been raised over phthalates and methyl methacrylate (MMA) use.

-Since night guards are normally made from a hard, durable, heat-cured plastic, it is understandable that patients will have questions.
+Since night guards are usually made from a hard, durable, heat-cured plastic, it is understandable that patients will have questions.
 These night guards can also be made in regular and softer acrylic-based materials to increase patient comfort and compliance.

-According to the American Dental Association, BPA is not a primary ingredient in any modern dental materials.
+According to the American Dental Association, BPA is not a primary ingredient in modern dental materials.
 However, it may be present in residual amounts in some dental sealants and composites but is not found in any materials used to make night guards.
-All night guards and sports guards made at DDS Lab are BPA free.
+All night guards and sports guards made at DDS Lab are BPA-free.